sploitec/srecon/README.md

 All scan results are stored in the `results` directory by default.
 For each scan, a new directory is created with the format `target_timestamp` that contains:

-- `subdomains.txt` - List of discovered subdomains
+- `subdomains.txt` - List of discovered subdomains from passive techniques
+- `active_enumerated_subdomains.txt` - List of subdomains discovered through active enumeration
 - `ip_addresses.txt` - List of resolved IP addresses
+- `ip_addresses.json` - Raw DNS resolution results from dnsx
 - `nmap_*.xml` - Raw nmap scan results for each IP
 - `results.json` - Complete results in JSON format
 - `report.html` - Comprehensive HTML report